Budapestby VisitCity Guides

 Eger's compact historic center showcases centuries of Hungarian architectural heritage and tradition

-The journey takes approximately 1 hour and 52 minutes, making it perfect for a day trip.
-Tickets cost around 2,400-2,800 HUF (roughly $7-9 USD), with potential savings during off-peak hours between 9:30 AM-4:00 PM and after 7:00 PM.
-You can easily purchase tickets online through the MÁV website, their mobile app, or at ticket counters in Keleti station.
+The trip takes about 1 hour and 52 minutes, which is perfect for a day out.
+Tickets cost around 2,400-2,800 HUF (about $7-9 USD).
+You can save some money if you travel during off-peak times - that's between 9:30 AM-4:00 PM and after 7:00 PM.
+We usually buy tickets online through the MÁV website or their app, but you can also get them at the station.

 Modern Hungarian train with decorative artwork waiting at Budapest Keleti station platform